 The challenges with a tooth extraction most often involve the roots and their arrangement.
 For teeth that have multiple roots, such as molars, the root configuration can vary widely from mouth to mouth and from tooth to tooth.

 If a molar’s roots have hooks or more curvature than usual, it can complicate the extraction.
 Removing such teeth may require more force than usual, and that force could break a tooth.
 All roots are curved, but teeth with extra-curvy roots are more difficult to remove, especially if they’re curved in different directions.

-Dealing With Tooth Roots
+Dealing with Tooth Roots Tangled in the Jaw

 One way to deal with this issue is to remove one part of the tooth at a time.
 We can break a molar into sections, with each section having its own root.
 This can alleviate some of the issue, as it requires less force to remove a single tooth section than to pull the entire multi-rooted molar at once.
 This strategy also lets us approach individual roots one-by-one if it is needed.
 It could be the case that one section of the molar has an unusually curved root, and that section requires attention on its own.

 This is one of the reasons that young people tend to be better candidates for wisdom tooth extraction — their root structures have only grown to 2/3 of their eventual development.
 This time, when the wisdom teeth begin to emerge but the roots are not yet fully grown, often occurs between the ages of 17 and 25.

 Some teeth naturally have longer roots, which make them more prone to impaction and abnormal jaw implantation.
 Canine teeth, also known as cuspids, have longer roots than other teeth.
-In your upper jaw, these teeth are also referred to as “eye teeth.”
+In your upper jaw, these teeth are also referred to as eye teeth.
 Since these cuspid roots can be longer than those of other teeth, the cuspids can be trickier to extract.
 If your tooth stays in the jaw bone, however, and does not erupt properly, that is referred to as an impacted or unerupted tooth.
 Behind wisdom teeth, eye teeth are the most common types of teeth to become impacted.

 While it may require significant force to remove wisdom teeth, it is never necessary to break the jaw during wisdom teeth extraction.
 Patients will sometimes some to our office believing this to be the case, but it is simply untrue.
 Extraction of wisdom teeth does not require a jawbone break.
-What is possible, however, is that the jaw bone can become weakened by the extraction process, for months following the surgery.
+What is possible, however, is that the jaw bone can become weakened by the extraction process, progressing for months following the surgery.